CLARIAH/grlc/README.md

 ## Contribute!

-grlc needs '''you''' to continue bringing Semantic Web content to developers, applications and users.
-No matter if you are just a curious user, a developer, or a researcher; there are many ways in which you can contribute!
+grlc needs **you** to continue bringing Semantic Web content to developers, applications and users.
+No matter if you are just a curious user, a developer, or a researcher; there are many ways in which you can contribute:

 - File in bug reports
 - Request new features